daveharmswebdev/lladro-client/memory-bank/progress.md

 - The `DoerForm.vue` component has been significantly enhanced with validation (required fields, character limits), error messages, and distinct 'create'/'edit' modes, guided by `.clinerules/03-Doer.md`.
 - Comprehensive unit tests for `DoerForm.vue` are complete.
 - The form remains integrated into `HomeView.vue`, which currently handles basic data submission for creation.
+- Storybook has been set up, and a story for `DoerForm.vue` (`src/components/DoerForm.stories.ts`) has been created.
 - The project is ready for the next steps, such as implementing state management for 'Doers' and unit testing `HomeView.vue`.

 ## Known Issues